GeoscienceAustralia/flowtools/LASextractor/README.md

 Illustration:
 -------------
+In this case the user has a large LIDAR dataset (consisting of ~ 1000 1kmx1km .las files, with billions of points in total), and wants to extract elevations along a narrow drain.
+The entire dataset is too large to load into memory at once.
+LASextractor can help efficiently extract the desired subset.

 In Figure 1 below, the user has created a line shapefile along a narrow drain in a area where LIDAR data exists (that's the narrow pink-ish line which